- Twitter has filed paperwork with FinCEN to offer a payment business option

 Twitter To Offer Business Payment Options

 In the second week of November, Twitter reportedly filed paperwork with the US Financial Crimes Enforcement Network (FinCEN).
-The paperwork filing will allow Twitter to start a business payment.
+The paperwork filing will allow it to start a business payment.

-On Wednesday, the 9th of November, Elon Musk outlined some details of Twitter’s new business under his watch.
+On Wednesday, the 9th of November, Elon Musk outlined some details of the company’s new business under his watch.
 He gave a comprehensive overview of the updates in his space audio podcast.
 He said the social media company has plans to “enable monetization for creators.”

 Furthermore, you would recall that Musk announced the $8 million monthly subscription for verified users.
-He said the payment system to be launched on Twitter would help to authenticate the monthly subscription.
+He said the payment system to be launched would help to authenticate the monthly subscription.

 Industry players and experts opined that the Tesla CEO wants to upscale the social media platform to operate a full payment service.
-You would recall Musk saying he wants to build an X app, the everything app.
+You would recall Musk saying he wanted to build an X app, the Everything app.
 Experts say he might eventually turn Twitter into the X app.